-- 665 In our experiments, the substantially increased precipitation at times of precession minumum (Figures 9b,d) results in a greening of the areas south of the Sahel region (Figure 12).
-During the precession minimum C4 grasses shift to the north (Figure 12a), colonising areas around 15-20°N, which are instead covered by the desert fraction (bare soil) during the precession maximum (Figure 12b).
-Further south, between ~5 and 15°N, bare soil is also partially substituted by broadleaf trees in the - 670 precession minimum simulation (Figure 12b,c).
-A similar amplified precession signal in the monsoon and an extended seasonality within a year when interactive vegetation is included has also found in both transient (Tuenter et al., 2005) and time-slice simulations (e.g. Doherty et al., 2000; Brostrom et al., 1998).
-A greening around the Sahel region during this time period is also consistent with geochemical and mineralogical studies (Colin et al., 2014) and a northward displacement of the

-- 675 tree line during precession minima has also been observed in an idealised modelling study (Tuenter et al., 2005).
-The permanent presence of an extensive desert area in North Africa throughout the entire precession cycle also appears realistic, since both observational Schuster et al. (2006) and modelling studies (Zhang et al., 2014) suggest that the formation of the Sahara Desert may have been initiated as early as the late Miocene.
-Vegetation reconstructions for the Late Miocene are also - 680 consistent with this hypothesis, indicating the presence of arid conditions starting at around 7 Ma concentrations.
-However, since the precipitation simulated by precession minima experiments with both 280 and 400 ppm CO_2 are nearly identical over southern North Africa, where the significant
+In our experiments, the substantially increased precipitation at times of precession minumum (Figure 10b and Figures 9b,d) results in a greening of the areas south of the Sahel region (Figure 12).
+During

+- 715 the precession minimum C4 grasses shift to the north (Figure 12a), colonising areas around 15-20°N, which are instead covered by the desert fraction (bare soil) during the precession maximum (Figure 11b12b).
+Further south, between ~5 and 15°N, bare soil is also partially substituted by broadleaf trees in the precession minimum simulation (Figure 12b,c).
+A similar amplified precession signal in the monsoon and an extended seasonality within a year when interactive vegetation is included has also - 720 found in both transient (Tuenter et al., 2005) and time-slice simulations (e.g. Doherty et al., 2000; Brostrom et al., 1998).
+A greening around the Sahel region during this time period is also consistent with geochemical and mineralogical studies (Colin et al., 2014) and a northward displacement of the tree line during precession minima has also been observed in an idealised modelling study (Tuenter et al., 2005).
+The permanent presence of an extensive desert area in North Africa throughout the - 725 entire precession cycle also appears realistic, since both observational Schuster et al. (2006) and modelling studies (Zhang et al., 2014) suggest that the formation of the Sahara Desert may have been initiated as early as the late Miocene.
+Vegetation reconstructions for the Late Miocene are also consistent with this hypothesis, indicating the presence of arid conditions starting at around 7 Ma Pound et al. (2012). - We have also investigated the sensitivity of changes in vegetation distribution to varying CO_2 concentrations.
+However, since the precipitation simulated by precession minima experiments with both 280 and 400 ppm CO_2 are nearly identical over southern North Africa, where the significant vegetation changes are found at 280 ppm (Figure 12a-c), the small difference in vegetation across this area is unsurprising (Figures 12d-f).
+No major changes are found over North Africa between the - two experiments in the expansion of the tree fraction (Figure 12f) and the differences further south are unrelated to the North African summer monsoon.
+Patchy differences in C4 grasses distribution increase with CO_2 in the central part of North Africa, where they cover areas that are desert at 280 ppm.
-Pound et al. (2012).
-We have also investigated the sensitivity of changes in vegetation distribution to varying CO2

-- vegetation changes are found at 280 ppm (Figure 12a-c), the small difference in vegetation across this area is unsurprising (Figures 12d-f).
-No major changes are found over North Africa between the two experiments in the expansion of the tree fraction (Figure 12f) and the differences further south are unrelated to the North African summer monsoon.
-Patchy differences in C4 grasses distribution increase with CO2 in the central part of North Africa, where they cover areas that are desert at - 690 280 ppm.
 C4 grasses decrease to the western side, where they are substituted by the desert fraction (Figures 12d,e).
-The less predictable distribution of these changes is also perhaps not unexpected, since CO2 and vegetation feedbacks do not necessary combine linearly (Bradshaw et al., 2012).
+The less predictable distribution of these changes is also perhaps not unexpected, - 740 since CO2 and vegetation feedbacks do not necessary combine linearly (Bradshaw et al., 2012).
 More significant differences in sensitivity may be found in regions outside North Africa, where vegetation productivity is higher (Supplementary Material, Figures S8, S9, S10).
-Exploring this

-695 further is, however, beyond the scope of this work.
+Exploring this further is, however, beyond the scope of this work.